spacetelescope/jwst/docs/jwst/datamodels/structure.rst

 has a default value, the code creates the item with the default value and then returns it.
 The functions that do this are _make_default and _make_default_array, which it calls.
-If not only the item, but the subtree containg the item is missing, the code throws an AttributeError.
+If not only the item, but the subtree containing the item is missing, the code throws an AttributeError.
 When an attribute representing an array is accessed, the type of the array is compared to the type in the schema and if they are different, the array is cast to the type in the schema.
 The